universal-meaning-map/docs/readme.md

 ## Minformation terminology

-- `abstraction`: Is the atomic part of `minformation`.
-Anything that a `mind` can make sense of, can be encapsulated as an `abstraction`.
+- `mind-abstraction`: Is the atomic part of `minformation`.
+Anything that a `mind` can make sense of, can be encapsulated as an `mind-abstraction`.
 It exists only in a particular `mind` at a given time.
 It can't ever be expressed nor represented fully.
 It is dynamic, constantly changing as we add more associations to it.
-- `abstraction projection`: Is a representation attempt of an `abstraction`, it is inherently incomplete and distorted.
+- `abstraction projection`: Is a representation attempt of an `mind-abstraction`, it is inherently incomplete and distorted.
-- `abstraction intent`: A `abstraction` is dynamic, it can be understood as the state of a concept in a given time for a given mind.
+- `abstraction intent`: A `mind-abstraction` is dynamic, it can be understood as the state of a concept in a given time for a given mind.
 The `abstraction intent` is a static container where this concept lives, always pointing to its latest version.
 Is what we usually refer to in our daily communications.
 - `abstraction pointer`: Is what we use to refer to an `abstraction intent`.
 We do that all the time with symbols and words (signs), these are `abstraction pointers`.

 Example:

 > Each of us has a different idea of what a car is.
 There is a cloud of experiences, associations and understandings that conforms to our understanding of a car.
-This cloud, in a particular moment, for a particular mind is an `abstraction`.
+This cloud, in a particular moment, for a particular mind is an `mind-abstraction`.
 >
 > If I try to explain what a car is to you, I will only be able to express part of the cloud that I have in my head, there are things that I don't remember, there are associations of the car that I have that I'm not aware of, I'm limited on time for what I can express, and even if I could do the above the limits of the language will only be able to communicate part of it.
 That's why any expression of what a car means to me is just an `abstraction projection`.
 >
-> Despite an `abstraction` being not representable and constantly evolving we still can refer to a "car".
+> Despite an `mind-abstraction` being not representable and constantly evolving we still can refer to a "car".
 There is a "container" that we can point at, and therefore does not change, it holds the evolving idea of the car.
 This container is the `abstraction intent`.
 >
 > When we communicate, we use the word "car".
 This is an `abstraction pointer` to the `abstraction intent` of a car.
-It doesn't point to the `abstraction` itself as it is only a snapshot in time.
+It doesn't point to the `mind-abstraction` itself as it is only a snapshot in time.
 An `abstraction intent` can have many `abstraction pointers`, a picture of a car or even a memory can also be `abstraction pointers`

 ## Self-describing